aws-samples/bedrock-claude-chat/README.md

 ### Local development using docker compose

 [docker-compose.yml](./docker-compose.yml) allows you to run and develop frontend/backend APIs/DynamoDB Local in your local environment.

-※ Hot reloading is only supported on the frontend, not on the backend API.
-Because the source code cannot be mounted due to the directory structure.

 ```bash
 # Build containers